Blaberus giganteus

 Blaberus giganteus, the Central American giant cave cockroach or Brazilian cockroach, is a cockroach belonging to the family Blaberidae.
+One of the world's largest cockroaches, it is native to the warm parts of the Neotropical realm.

 Description

 Blaberus giganteus is considered one of the largest cockroaches in the world, with males reaching lengths of up to 7.5 cm and females 10 cm, although others list 9 cm as the maximum length.
 These cockroaches are lightly built with flattened bodies, allowing them to hide in cracks from predators.
 Their bodies are brown with black markings.
 The wingspan of these insects is usually around 6 in.
 Both males and females bear paired appendages (cerci) on the last abdominal segment, but only the males have a pair of tiny hair-like appendages called styli.
 Adults bear two pairs of wings folding back over the abdomen.
 The heavier females are less likely to fly.